mrfish233/ntnu/README.md

 All codes that I write is placed here.
 There're two directories:

-- class: my NTNU class codes
+- course: my NTNU course codes
-- codes: all remaining codes, including hello-algo, LeetCode and StarCoder.
+- program: all remaining codes, including hello-algo, LeetCode, StarCoder and some random codes.